Alexandria-Davis/test-dashboard/README.md

     - Make sure you have angular dependencies downloaded:
         - Node js
         - Other dependencies can be found at ‘https://angular.io/guide/quickstart’
-    - Write command '''ng -o serve'''
+    - Write command ''' ng -o serve '''
     - This shall open up the web service for you